 Estancia Cerro Guido

 Estancia Cerro Guido is the biggest in Torres del Paine with 101,000 hectares of land.
 This working estancia has the peace and comfort of a hotel, but with the character of a traditional estancia.
-You will sleep in houses that display their heritage of the chilean farmers who once lived in them.
-A beautiful location on the border of the national park, where you can enjoy horse-riding, a Patagonian BBQ or simply explore the grounds of the estancia.
+You will sleep in houses that display their heritage of the Chilean farmers who once lived in them.
+A beautiful location on the border of the national park, where you can enjoy horse-riding, a Patagonian barbecue or simply explore the grounds of the estancia.